-Guy has been seen on BET's Comic View, Comedy Central's Premium Blend, Showtime at the Apollo and Russell Simmons: Def Comedy Jam where he made his stand up-debut to a national audience.
-Guy also hosted the enormously successful 52-city Kings of Comedy tour.
-He hosts a weekly spotlight at the Comedy Store on the Sunset Strip entitled “The Guy Torry Show” where Guy hosts and produces a comedy showcase featuring an improv comedy troupe.
-His events have become a huge success and are regularly attended by comedy’s A-List, including Eddie Murphy, Chris Tucker and Chris Rock.
+Guy has been seen on BET's Comic View, Comedy Central's Premium Blend, Showtime at the Apollo and Russell Simmons: Def Comedy Jam where he made his stand-up debut to a national audience.
+Guy also hosted the enormously successful Kings of Comedy tour.
+He hosts a weekly spotlight at the Comedy Store on the Sunset Strip entitled “The Guy Torry Show,” hosting a comedy showcase featuring improv comedy troupes.
+His events have become a huge success and are regularly attended by comedy’s A-List, including Eddie Murphy, Chris Tucker, and Chris Rock.

 Guy has appeared in such feature films as “Funny Money,” opposite Chevy Chase, Penelope Ann Miller and Chris McDonald, “The Last Stand,” starring Anthony Anderson, Darrin Henson, Kevin Hart, and the independent thriller “Slow Burn,” opposite Ray Liotta, Taye Diggs, LL Cool J and Mekhi Phifer.
 Guy has also appeared with Matt Damon, Greg Kinnear and Eva Mendes in the 20th Century Fox Film, “Stuck on You,” and his other film credits include Runaway Jury, Don't Say A Word, Pearl Harbor, Life, The Animal and most notably, American History X.

 Get Tickets| Go back to the main schedule!